jlafer/flexsim/README.md

 The agent simulator script reads the configuration files, performs a login of the `flexsim` agents and makes them Available for work.
 When TaskRouter assigns them a Task, they "handle" it.
 It can run in any Flex project that has infrastructure in sync with the configuration files.
 It can run in the background during the presentation of a demo using that project.

 ## custsim
 The customer simulator script reads the configuration files and generates Tasks that are then routed to the simulation agents.
-The configuration files control the arrival rate, channels, customer intents and other parameters.
+The configuration files control the arrive rate, channels, customer intents and other parameters.
 Most behaviors are semi-random, meaning they have targets but can vary in a pseudo-random fashion around their target.

 ## Configuration
 The system has four execution modes: configuration generation, infrastructure deployment, simulation and (as needed) cleanup.
 The configuration generation mode uses a combination of default values and user-supplied inputs to generate a set of JSON configuration files.
 The deployment, simulation and cleanup modules then read the configuration files when executing against a Flex project.